Welcome to Nursery

 Our Nursery Team

-In Merton Bank Nursery, we are on the journey to achieve our Curiosity Approach Accreditation.
-This means that the Nursery team are making changes to the environment, our resources and our way of learning to reflect all things curious and magical! |
+| In Merton Bank Nursery, we have achieved our Curiosity Approach Accreditation.
+This means that the Nursery team have made changes to the environment, our resources and our way of learning to reflect all things curious and magical! |

 |